 "We’re concerned about the impact of this order and any proposals that could impose restrictions on Googlers and their families, or that could create barriers to bringing great talent to the US.
 We'll continue to make our views on these issues known to leaders in Washington and elsewhere."

-Apple CEO, Tim Cook wrote a memo on the ban to employees from in Washington DC, where he's been taking meetings with top GOP lawmakers:
+Apple CEO, Tim Cook wrote a memo on the ban to employees from Washington DC, where he's been taking meetings with top GOP lawmakers:

 In my conversations with officials here in Washington this week, I've made it clear that Apple believes deeply in the importance of immigration -- both to our company and to our nation's future.
 Apple would not exist without immigration, let alone thrive and innovate the way we do.